OpenVidu/openvidu.io-docs/docs/deployment/index.md

 ## Deploy OpenVidu based applications

-When deploying OpenVidu platform for production the [OpenVidu Call](https://openvidu.io/openvidu-call/){:target="_blank"} application is automatically deployed.
+When deploying OpenVidu in production environments, the [OpenVidu Call](https://openvidu.io/openvidu-call/){:target="_blank"} application is also automatically deployed.

-You can remove OpenVidu Call application from the OpenVidu platform.
+You can remove OpenVidu Call application from your OpenVidu deployment.

 You can deploy other OpenVidu based application in the server you have deployed OpenVidu or in any other server.